deadline-cxn/nqt/README.md

 Network Query Tool PHP script

+As of May 21,2013, this package is now a RFSCMS module.
+It can work as standalone as well.

 I didn't make this script, but it is really good.
 Recently, I searched the web for the original to see of there were any updates but I couldn't find it.
 I am making a repository to maintain it.